 Strengthening your foot can be a good place to start.
 For example, using your toes to pull a towel on the floor closer to your foot while sitting can help strengthen the arch muscles.
 This may help the arch work more effectively to reduce or prevent shin splint pain.
 A physical therapist can teach you the best exercises for your feet.

-Foot orthotics (such as arch supports) can be used to assist your foot to work better.
-If your arch is low orthotics can give support to them.
-Less frequently, high arches can be an issue and foot orthotics can allow more shock absorption, which will decrease stress.
+Foot orthotics (such as arch supports) may help your foot work better.
+If your arch is low orthotics can provide arch support.
+Less frequently, high arches can be an issue, and foot orthotics can allow more shock absorption, which will decrease stress.